Dennis Orcollo: Career

 In 2012, Orcollo won the US Open Ten-ball Championship, defeating compatriot Francisco "Django" Bustamante, 11–5 in the championship match to win the top prize of US$15,000.
 He then won the Hard Times Ten-ball Open after he dominated Shane Van Boening 11–3 in the final.
-Orcollo also conquered the China Open Nine-ball Championship when he dispatched Chinese Taipei’s Lu Hui-Chan, 11–9.
+Orcollo also conquered the China Open Nine-ball Championship when he dispatched Chinese Taipei's Lu Hui-Chan, 11–9.
 Orcollo was named the 2012 AZBilliards player of the year.

 In 2013, Dennis Orcollo and Lee Vann Corteza clinched the World Cup of Pool after defeating the Dutch tandem of Niels Feijen and Nick van den Berg, 10–8, at York Hall in London, England.
 They became the third Filipino duo to win the annual single-elimination tournament for doubles teams in nine-ball competition after Efren "Bata" Reyes and Francisco "Django" Bustamante won the inaugural event in 2006 and then repeated in 2009.

-Orcollo sought redemption after he came up close in 2010 World cup of Pool with a second place finish with his partner Roberto Gomez, bowing to eventual winners Li He-wen and Fu Jian-bo of China.
+Orcollo sought redemption after he came up close in 2010 World cup of Pool with a second-place finish with his partner Roberto Gomez, bowing to eventual winners Li Hewen and Fu Jianbo of China.

 In 2015, Orcollo overcame Mike Dechaine 11–9 in the final to win the US Open eight-ball Championship.
 Orcollo earned $11,000 for first place, while Dechaine settled for $7,000.

 In 2016, Orcollo defeated Shane Van Boening, 200–121 to win the U.S. Open Straight Pool Championship, a tournament that has not been held previously for sixteen years.

 In 2020, Orcollo recorded a 120–119 victory against Shane Van Boening to be crowned The Money Game King in a three-day one-on-one 9-ball tournament held at Bill's Bar and Billiards in Oklahoma City.

 In 2021, Orcollo defeated Shane Van Boening again, this time by a score of 120–115 in their race to a 120 nine-ball rematch.

 In their early match on day 1, Orcollo runs an incredible 11 straight racks in a row.
 The only other pool player to ever have run 11 consecutive racks in history was Earl Strickland.

 In 2022, Orcollo was the fourth Filipino pool player to be inducted into the BCA Hall of fame, joining fellow countrymen Efren Reyes, Francisco Bustamante, and Jose Parica.
-He was the clear choice of voters in the Greatest Players category and have earned induction into the sport’s most prestigious club.